livepeer/docs/docs/video-miners/getting-started/activation.md

 In order to activate on Livepeer, your account should have:

-- ETH to pay for transaction fees
+- arbETH to pay for transaction fees
   - Recommendation: Start with a small amount and add more when needed.
     `livepeer` and `livepeer_cli` will inform you if your account's ETH balance is insufficient to pay for transaction fees when attempting to submit the